buildo/avenger/README.md

 /*
-  this implementation will always re-run the `Fetch` function even if valid cached data is already present and use shallow equality to compare input output when called */ const myQuery = queryShallow(fetchFunction, refetch);
+  this implementation will always re-run the `Fetch` function even if valid cached data is already present and use shallow equality to compare input
+*/
+const myQuery = queryShallow(fetchFunction, refetch);

 /*
-  this implementation will never run the `Fetch` function unless no valid data is present in the Cache and use strict equality to compare input/output when called */ const myQuery = queryStrict(fetchFunction, available);
+  this implementation will never run the `Fetch` function unless no valid data is present in the Cache and use strict equality to compare input
+*/
+const myQuery = queryStrict(fetchFunction, available);

 /*
-  this implementation will run the `Fetch` function only if no valid data is present in the Cache or t > 10000 ms passed till the last time data was fetched and use strict equality to compare input output when called */ const myQuery = queryJSON(fetchFunction, expire(10000));
+  this implementation will run the `Fetch` function only if no valid data is present in the Cache or t > 10000 ms passed till the last time data was fetched and use strict equality to compare input
+*/
+const myQuery = queryJSON(fetchFunction, expire(10000));
 ```